dantoni2000/PhD/LITERATURE.md

 Kumar, Schneider - Literature survey on low rank approximation of matrices. https://doi.org/10.48550/arXiv.1606.06511

 Martinsson, Tropp - Randomized numerical linear algebra: Foundations and algorithms. doi:10.1017/S0962492920000021

+Murray etal - Randomized Numerical Linear Algebra A Perspective on the Field With an Eye to Software https://doi.org/10.48550/arXiv.2302.11474